alexandrastna/AI-for-ESG/README.md

 - `SocialBERT` for social-related content,
 - `GovernanceBERT` for governance themes.

-Each sentence is passed through all three models.
+Each sentence is passed through all three models, which are binary classifier for a signel pillar (E, S, or G).
 Each model returns:
 - a **label** (either the target class or `"none"`),
-- and a **confidence score** between `0` and `1`.
+- a sigmoid probability in `[0,1]` independently of the other pillars (this is multi-label scoring, not a softmax that sums to 1 across classes).

-Example result:
+**Example result:**

 | company                   | year | document_type       | sentence                                                                                                                                                       | label_env   | score_env | label_soc | score_soc | label_gov | score_gov |
 |---------------------------|------|----------------------|----------------------------------------------------------------------------------------------------------------------------------------------------------------|-------------|-----------|-----------|-----------|-----------|-----------|
 | Compagnie Financière Richemont | 2022 | Sustainability Report | Chaired by dunhill’s CEO, the newly appointed Sustainability Committee ensures the implementation of Richemont’s strategy across the business... | environmental | 0.989977  | social    | 0.996938  | none      | 0.774423  |

-Then, for each sentence:
+We treat the three pillar models independently (multi-label).
+For downstream aggregation, we then derive a single **dominant label** per sentence as follows:
-- If the model predicts a relevant ESG category (e.g. `"environmental"`, `"social"`...), it returns a confidence score for that label.
+- keep all pillars with score > 0.50 (detection threshold);
-- If no category surpasses a **confidence threshold of 0.5**, the sentence is assigned the label `"none"`.
+- if none exceed 0.50 → label = none;
-- A **majority label** (or more precisely, the label with the highest score above 0.5) is then computed across the three categories.
+- if one or more exceed 0.50 → label = the pillar with the highest score (argmax);

 This approach ensures that **each sentence is independently evaluated** for its ESG relevance, allowing nuanced and overlapping classifications.